-Crew-members whose duties are outside, such as lookouts, should take care to cover up as much of their skin as possible in order to prevent sunburn.
+Crew members should take care to cover up as much of their skin as possible in order to prevent sunburn.
 They should keep out of the sun as much as possible.
 Sunburn is likely to lead to blistering and runs the risk of infection.